joehahn/grid_walker/README.md

 about a very simple 6x6 grid, guiding it towards a goal while avoiding obstacles and hazards.

 This version of grid_walker was adapted from a blog post by Outlace, http://outlace.com/rlpart3.html.
-Outlace's original code was a sub-optimal mess, while I like to think this version is less so.
-Nonetheless his description of the Q-learning algorithm is excellent and worth a read.
+Outlace's original code is somewhat a mess, while I like to think the version provided below is less so.
+Nonetheless Outlace's description of the Q-learning algorithm is excellent and worth a read.

 ### Setup: